Return to Index

 Depression in Men

 Perhaps one of the reasons male depression may go undiagnosed is that men fear the repercussions of admitting they have a mental illness.
-They may be concerned that their coworkers, friends, and family would look down on them if they sought help for depression.
+They may be concerned that their coworkers, friends, and family would feel differently about them if they admitted they needed help for depression.
 Also, they may fear that their job security, promotion potential, and health benefits would be negatively affected if their coworkers or boss found out they were depressed.

 Symptoms of Depression